TITLE 6 PRIMARY AND SECONDARY EDUCATION

 building administrator or designee who has knowledge about the student shall be

-a member of the IEP team
+a member of the IEP team.

-(ii) Districts
+(ii) Districts and charter schools shall

-on the PWN.
-IEP teams shall identify the
+document changes from the standard program of study on the PWN.
+IEP teams shall identify the reasons for

-and course of study, to ensure that the student meets the requirements of that
+required changes to the IEP and course of study, to ensure that the student

-program of study.
+meets the requirements of that program of study.

 (iii) The